Fen and River in Lincolnshire

 Saturday 16 October 2021

-This online conference is being held in association with the University of Lincoln.
+This online conference was held in association with the University of Lincoln.

 0945 Welcome and introduction – Charles Watkins, Chairman of the Society for Landscape Studies

 Session 1 Chaired by Carenza Lewis, University of Lincoln

 1000 Mark Macklin (Keynote paper) Farmers, Floods and the Ferrell Cell: UK rivers and environmental change.

 1040 Mark Gardiner Medieval landscape and land use in the Lincolnshire fenlands.

 1140 Simon Pearson Draining and undraining the fens: revisiting Sir Joseph Banks’ role in Lincolnshire agriculture.